xldenis/Why3-Find/SERVER.md

 Upload proof data from the Client to the Server.
 Usually sent in response to a `DOWNLOAD` message from the Server.

-### HIRING
+### RAISE

     Usage: Server -> Worker
-    Format: [ HIRING ]
+    Format: [ RAISE ]

-Sent by Server to Workers to claim available cores.
+Sent by Server to previously known Workers for update.
 This message makes the Server able to keep track of silently disconnected workers after a period of inactivity.
-Workers are invited to re-emit `READY` messages in response to the `HIRING` message.
+Workers are invited to re-emit `READY` messages in response to the `RAISE` message.

 ### READY